All Episodes

 She'd be plastered all over as trailer trash.

-I don't look at you know what?
+I don't look at, you know what?

 I don't blame the wife not standing there.

-I've met him at a wedding in South Carolina, and it was very nice.
+not there i am mark sanford i mean i've met him I've met him at a wedding in South Carolina, and it was very nice.

-He did say, by the way, he thought it was crazy for me to say, I hope Obama fails.
+Did say, by the way, he thought it was crazy for me to say, I hope Obama fails.

 Oh, speaking of that, the RNC put out some release yesterday about how Obama's agenda is collapsing on him.